feeelin/numeric-integration/README.md

 # Numerical Integration

- Program that find the integral in the entered borders of function
+ Program that find the integral in the entered borders of any entered function